nolesapex/DidMySettingsChange/README.md

 ## UI Mode Coming Soon

 A UI mode will be coming soon.
 Stay tuned for updates on the repository!

+## For Windows Recall Users

+Windows has recall enabled on some PCs now.
+This won't apply to most users so if the script does not find that Windows recall is installed on the users computer, it will be ignored :)

 ## Contributing